emgthomas/moretrees/README.md

 Computes the average fractional bias of the top n largest estimates in a list of estimates.

 ## data_example_full.R
 Code for fitting ssMOReTreeS to case-crossover study data examining the effect of short-term exposure to PM2.5 on hospitalizations for cardiovascular disease (CVD) among Medicare enrollees.
+Results will be saved to a directory named data_example_results.

 ## data_example_cv.R
 Code for 10 fold cross-validation comparing predictive performance of ssMOReTreeS to various adhoc collapsing strategies with maximum likelihood fit.
 Models are fit to the same dataset as descried in data_example_full.R.
+Results will be saved to a directory named data_example_results.

 ## data_example_figures_and_tables.R
 Code for reproducing tables and figures related to the data example.
+Figures and tables created will be saved to a directory named figures_and_tables.

 ## simulations.R
 Code for running simulations described in the manuscript.

 ## simulations_figures_and_tables.R
 Code for reproducing tables and figures related to the simulations.
+Figures and tables created will be saved to a directory named figures_and_tables.

 ## collapsibleTreeNetwork_modified.R
 Code for producing interactive trees.
 The main function in this file, collapsibleTreeNetwork2(), was adapted from the collapsibleTree package (version 0.1.6) created by Adeel Khan.
 The original version of this package is available via CRAN at the following link: https://CRAN.R-project.org/package=collapsibleTree.